scolej/trowel/README.txt

        \__\/    \  \:\        \  \::/       \  \::/       \  \::/        \__\/
                  \__\/         \__\/         \__\/         \__\/

-The goal of Trowl is to be a tiny tool for looking up Cucumber step definitions.
+The goal of Trowel is to be a tiny tool for looking up Cucumber step definitions.

 Trowel will scan a directory tree for glue in Java files.
 You then send